ypriverol/os-proteomics/manuscript.md

 #### Transparency promotes scientific rigor

-The scientific community increasingly acknowledges that algorithms are not merely tools, but are becoming central research outputs themselves; hence, they are deserving rigorous scrutiny, validation, and reproducibility on par with traditional experimental data.
+The scientific community increasingly acknowledges that algorithms are not merely tools [maybe semantics, but algorithms are not software or tools, right?
+The algorithm describes the steps, the tool or software is the implementation], but are becoming central research outputs themselves [I feel like this describes software as an output becoming important.
+Now I read it as the methodological steps being important, which I think has always already been the case]; hence, they are deserving rigorous scrutiny, validation, and reproducibility on par with traditional experimental data.
 Computational models and algorithms often serve dual roles—as both methods and research subjects—crafted to test hypotheses and drive innovation.
 Consequently, the transparency of these implementations is essential to substantiating scientific claims in publications and for critical assessment during peer review.
 To draw an analogy, consider a proteomic experiment where only the final mass spectrometry results are shared, without providing details on the sample preparation, instrument settings, or data processing steps.
 Without access to this essential information, no other lab could reproduce the experiment, validate the findings, or build on the work effectively.
 Similarly, without open-source code, even computational methods of only moderate complexity cannot be fully understood or replicated.
+[I would say however that just sharing the methodological steps can be done without sharing the code (e.g., see MSFragger).
+So I do not think this analogy works completely.]

 This evolution in the role of computational methods was notably highlighted in 2024 when the Nobel Prizes in Physics and Chemistry recognized breakthroughs in deep learning and protein structure prediction, highlighting the transformative power of computational research in contemporary science.
 Yet, the scientific community’s commitment to credibility and reproducibility is at risk if these pioneering computational contributions remain closed-source.